 Telemedicine has also become an option for health professionals treating addiction and mental health issues.
 To battle the opioid epidemic, Congress is working on a bill that would allow health care providers to prescribe anti-addiction controlled substances through telemedicine in limited circumstances, said mHealthIntelligence.
 This would benefit patients in rural areas who can’t immediately seek help at distant and overbooked treatment centers.
 Similarly, professionals are using videoconferencing to counsel patients with mental health issues, including those in remote locations or in prisons.

-Yet, technological advances in healthcare extend beyond videoconferencing.
+Yet, advanced medical care extends beyond videoconferencing.
 Virtual reality therapy, for one, exposes patients to triggers and stressors, letting them face fears and trauma in the safe environment of a doctor’s office.
 A Vanderbilt University researcher believes that the ubiquity of virtual reality devices will even allow patients to use this therapy at home to quickly stop relapses, according to The Fix.

 A search of the Android and iTunes app stores reveals scores of mental health applications that promise to improve people’s daily struggles with their mental health.
 Some apps detect a change in a person’s behavioral patterns and offer a notification to consider seeking help.
 The apps can also quicken communication between patients and professionals, including opening a direct text to a crisis center.
 Other applications claim to improve crucial thinking skills and memory.